Talking about our legislation….

-When people think of climate change, they often imagine rising seas, bushfires, or floods.
-But increasingly, the frontlines of our climate emergency are less obvious — and one of them wears a badge.
+When people think of climate change, they often imagine rising seas, bushfires, or floods; not the infrastructure that steps in after a ‘natural disaster’.

 Policing, by design, responds to risk.
 Climate disruption accelerates that stretch beyond traditional policing models.
 How do you enforce the law in a heatwave when infrastructure fails?
 How do you protect the public when climate-driven disasters become the norm, not the exception?

 Working with emergency services and police, I’ve seen firsthand how our systems are grappling with these questions.
 Our infrastructure wasn’t built to withstand extreme heat that we now see more often, and with more severe consequences.
-Response plans don’t always account for multiple overlapping crises — like a flood during a power outage, or a bushfire threatening critical assets.
-And often, those who bear the brunt of these disasters are the same communities who’ve long faced over-policing and under-resourcing.
+Response plans don’t always account for multiple overlapping crises; such as a flood during a power outage, or a bushfire threatening critical assets.

 Find Out More